Esri/terraformer/README.md

 ## Building the documentation

 To build the site locally, first `bundle install` then `bundle exec middleman` to run a local server.
-Once you're satisfied, run `bundle exec middleman build`, then `grunt gh-pages` to deploy to github pages.
+Maintainers can run `bundle exec middleman build`, then `grunt gh-pages` to deploy to github pages.

 ## Issues